knative/docs/docs/serving/samples/hello-world/helloworld-go/README.md

    WORKDIR /go/src/github.com/knative/docs/helloworld
    COPY . .

-   # Build the helloworld command inside the container.
+   # Build the command inside the container.
    # (You may fetch or manage dependencies here,
    # either manually or with a tool like "godep".)
    RUN CGO_ENABLED=0 GOOS=linux go build -v -o helloworld